-- 1. Demonstrate the ability to appraise, analyse, evaluate, interpret and explain: - Ecological and evolutionary concepts, models, and theory as they relate to individuals, populations, communities, and ecosystem functioning. - Principles of applied ecology on selected topics, which may include agro-ecosystems, biocontrol, invasive species, and/or other similar topics. - 2.
-Demonstrate the ability to evaluate, critique, and apply - Research techniques, including data and information retrieval, experimental design and statistics, modelling, data collection in the laboratory and field; - 3.
-Demonstrate the ability to explain, synthesize and critique - Detailed knowledge and understanding of the essential facts, concepts, principles and theories relevant to your chosen area of specialisation; - 4.
-Demonstrate the ability to compose, explain, and modify where needed - the essential methods and experimental tasks needed in your chosen area of specialisation; - 5.
-Demonstrate the use of the following skills in a professional manner - management and communication skills, including problem definition, project design and management, decision processes, teamwork, written and oral reports. - 6.
-Produce a scientific research project including written and oral report suitable for potential publication in your chosen area of specialisation
+- 1. Demonstrate the ability to appraise, analyse, evaluate, interpret and explain the topics of: - a.
+Basic ecology as it relates to individuals, population and community and ecosystem function; - b.
+Ecological and evolutionary models and their application to predict and guide population dynamics; - c.
+Evolutionary theory as it relates to the origins and dynamics of diversity; - d.
+Methods of evolutionary analysis, namely quantitative and molecular approaches for population studies and phylogenetics. - 2.
+Demonstrate the ability to evaluate, critique, and apply research techniques, including data and information retrieval, experimental design and statistics, modelling, data collection in the laboratory and field. - 3.
+Demonstrate the ability to explain, synthesize and critique detailed knowledge and understanding of the essential facts, concepts, principles and theories relevant to your chosen area of specialisation; - 4.
+Demonstrate the ability to compose, explain, and modify where needed the essential methods and experimental tasks needed in your chosen area of specialisation; - 5.
+Demonstrate the use of the following skills in a professional manner: management and communication skills, including problem definition, project design and management, decision processes, teamwork, written and oral reports. - 6.
+Produce a scientific research project including written and oral report suitable for potential publication in your chosen area of specialisation.